Home > Living and Working Well > Health Conditions > Cancer

 Cancer survival rates give an indication of successful service provision, and variations could indicate practice that may need to be investigated further.

 One-year cancer survival is defined as the proportion of individuals that survive for a year after diagnosis.
-The most recent data (2020) show the one-year cancer survival was 71.3% for individuals registered in Blackpool's sub-location (formerly NHS Blackpool Clinical Commissioning Group), compared to the England average of 74.6%.
+The most recent data for 2020 show the one-year cancer survival was 71.3% for individuals registered in Blackpool's sub-location (formerly NHS Blackpool Clinical Commissioning Group), compared to the England average of 74.6%.
 This survival rate is the fifth lowest in the country.
 One-year cancer survival for Blackpool patients has, however, improved significantly, rising from 61.1% in 2005 in line with increases seen nationally.

 Summary of cancer incidence, mortality and survival in Blackpool

-Table 1 shows the most common types of cancer and summarises incidence, mortality and survival rates using directly standardised rates per 100,000 resident population2
+Table 1 shows the most common types of cancer and summarises incidence, mortality and survival rates using directly standardised rates per 100,000 resident population.2

 Table 1: summary of cancer incidence, mortality and survival in Blackpool